Mark & the Mysterians: The First Punk Rock Band

 after a Japanese science fiction film called "The Mysterians,"

 in which aliens from the destroyed planet Mysteroid come to

 conquer the earth.
-Question Mark was actually lead
+Question Mark was the lead

-singer Rudy Martinez, who was born in Texas in 1945 and grew
+singer of the band, who was born in Texas in 1945 and grew

 up in Saginaw, Michigan.
 He always wore sunglasses and